FaraneJalaliFarahani/Who-is-targeted/README.md

 """Determine whether the text below contains mentions of social group.
 First, identify social groups based on this definition: Social groups are defined by two or more individuals who share some common characteristics.
 Commonalities shared by a social group include, for example, race, nationality, ethnicity, religion, gender, sexual orientation, socio-economic status, migration status, profession, family ties, and organizational and institutional ties.
 Second, do annotation for social groups starting with @@ and ending with ##.
-The answer is in the followwing format:
+The answer is in the following format:
 The output starts with <annotation> and ends with <\annotation> and number of words in the output are equal to the number of words in the input.

 Below are some examples: